Asymptotic analysis of the 2D convective Brinkman-Forchheimer equations in unbounded domains: Global attractors and upper semicontinuity: Global Attractor (Poincar e Domains)

 for all $T,R>0$.
 From \eqref{3.47}, we further infer that

 for all $T,R>0$.
 Using the estimates \eqref{3.33} and \eqref{3.48}, by a diagonal argument, we can extract a subsequence $\{\u_{n_j}\}_{j\in\N}$ of $\{\u_n\}_{n\in\N}$ such that

 as $j\to\infty$, for all $T, R>0$, for some Using the convergence given in \eqref{3.49}, one can easily pass limit in the equation for $\u^n$ to obtain that $\widetilde{\u}$ is a solution of \eqref{kvf} (in the weak sense) with $\widetilde{\u}(0)=\u_0$ (cf. \cite{KKMT}).
 Since the solution of \eqref{kvf} is unique, we further have $\widetilde{\u}=\u$.
-Uniqueness also gives us that the whole sequence $\{\u^n\}_{n\in\mathbb{N}}$ converges to $\u$.
+Uniqueness of the weak solution also suggests us that the whole sequence $\{\u^n\}_{n\in\mathbb{N}}$ converges to $\u$.
 From the second and third convergences given in \eqref{3.49}, we have

 which proves \eqref{3.35} and \eqref{3p36}.

 Let us now show the convergence given in \eqref{3.34}.
 From the final convergence given \eqref{3.49}, we immediately have $\u^n(t)$ converges strongly to $\u(t)$ in $\L^2(\Omega_R)$, for a.e. $t\geq 0$ and all $R>0$.
 Thus, for all $\psi\in \mathscr{V}$ and $ \text{ a.e. } t\in\R^+$, we have Furthermore, using \eqref{3.37} and \eqref{3.39}, one can easily show that $\{(\u^n(t),\psi)\}_{n\in\N}$ is equibounded and equicontinuous on $[0,T],$ for all $T>0$.
 Therefore, for all $\psi\in \mathscr{V}$, we get